Bald Eagle Banding: A Rare Look at Conservation Work in Maine

 The team behind the work!
 From tree climbers to biologists, every person involved in this banding effort plays a role in protecting Maine’s bald eagles for future generations.

-I’m deeply grateful to the biologists and volunteers who dedicate their time to safeguarding Maine’s wildlife, and to Rick and Michele for allowing me to witness such an intimate conservation effort.
-Sharing these moments through photography is my small way of supporting their mission and raising awareness of the incredible work happening right here in our backyard.
+I’m incredibly grateful to the biologists and volunteers who dedicate their time to safeguarding Maine’s wildlife, and to Rick and Michele for allowing me a behind-the-scenes look at such an intimate conservation effort.

 leave a comment